Search Free Denver Public Records & Vital Information

 There are a few other resources you can take advantage of when looking for criminal records in Colorado:

-How To Find Public Court Records in Denver County
+How To Search Public Court Records in Denver County

 The juvenile court has records on delinquency and adoption matters involving people who are minors.
 The probate court handles cases related to wills, conservatorships and guardianships.